SALT Center Fees

 - Waiting list candidates may be considered for a “spring only” award if funds become available.

 For incoming freshmen who are enrolled in the SALT Center and who qualify as Arizona Assurance Scholars, the SALT Center will provide a scholarship for one academic year only to cover the SALT Center program fee.
+Students must have a documented learning and attention challenge, and submit the documentation to the SALT Center.
 Students will need to apply for a SALT Center need-based scholarship each academic year after the freshmen year.

 Scholarship Universe - We believe every student deserves an opportunity for a scholarship.
 We also believe finding, applying for and managing scholarships should be a snap.
 That's why we built Scholarship Universe; an advanced scholarship management system for our students and departments.
 We match Wildcats to thousands of UA and non-UA opportunities and we fast-tracked the application process for UA scholarships.
 Wildcats have brought in over two million dollars each of the last two years from non-UA opportunities alone.
 Our departments select and award millions more each year via the Scholarship Universe system.